 Blogs and journalists: Laurie Penny, Popehat, Ars Technica, Captain Awkward, Charlie Brooker, That Bad Advice.

 Movies: Pacific Rim (if you were put off by the trailers then don't be - it is far far better than I was expecting), Mad Max: Fury Road, Ice Age, Star Wars: The Force Awakens, Avengers (the first one, not the train wreck that was AoU), Captain America: Winter Soldier, and bunch of other stuff as well as most climbing DVD's.

 TV: Most of my TV is watched on DVD or from Netflix (we don't have the TV hooked up to anything except the games consoles and the laptops).
-Amongst many others my viewing includes: Leverage, Steven Universe, Battlestar Galactica, Red Dwarf, Agents of S.H.I.E.L.D, Agent Carter (though I really struggled with the fact that all the people who should have been Carter's allies were instead working against her because of their prejudices.
-While I'm well aware that this is actual lived experience for many people, even in the west today, I've had similar problems with other media regardless of the causes or genders of the characters involved.
-I seem to struggle with the concept of characters who should be allies, working against each other), Elementary (vastly superior to Sherlock, which I've now allowed to fall at the wayside), and Thundercats (original only, I tried the new stuff for a while, but it's sexist, unimaginative mush.
+Amongst many other things my viewing includes: Leverage, Steven Universe, Red Dwarf, Ouran High School Host Club, FLCL, Agents of S.H.I.E.L.D, Agent Carter (though I really struggled with the fact that all the people who should have been Carter's allies were instead working against her because of their prejudices.
+While I'm well aware that this is actual lived experience for many people, I've had similar problems with other media regardless of the causes or genders of the characters involved.
+I seem to struggle with the concept of characters who should be allies, working against each other), Elementary (vastly superior to BBC's Sherlock, which I've now allowed to fall at the wayside), Star Trek (except Enterprise), and Thundercats (original only, I tried the new stuff for a while, but it's sexist, unimaginative mush.
 It's almost an achievement managing to make it more sexist than something written nearly 30 years ago and that only had 2 core female characters in the first season).
 I was really into Doctor Who during the Russell T. Davies era, but feel it's suffered massively under Steven Moffat - both in terms of the quality of the writing and, more importantly, how under-privileged social groups are represented and treated.
-Currently trialling Daredevil, I'm enjoying it but feel the level of gore and graphic violence adds nothing and detracts from my ability to remain immersed so the jury is out on that one just now.
+I have an on/off relationship with Daredevil and disliked Jessica Jones for personal reasons.